microsoft/TemplateStudio/docs/getting-started-developers.md

 ## Troubleshooting

-When working on Windows Template Studio the following folders are useful to investigate any issue you run into:
+When working on Template Studio the following folders are useful to investigate any issue you run into:

 ### Log File
 You can find the log file at `%localAppData%\WinTS\Logs`.
 Log files are separated by environment, the diagnostic trace level can be set using the property DiagnosticsTraceLevel in the config.json file.